Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_08.md

 So first, let's add the 'accounts-password' Meteor package.
 It's a very powerful package for all the user operations you can think of: Login, signup, change password, password recovery, email confirmation and more.

-     meteor add accounts-password
+    $ meteor add accounts-password

-Now we will also add the 'accounts-ui' package.
+Now we will also add the 'accounts-ui-angular' package.
 This package contains all the HTML and CSS we need for the user operation forms.

 Later on in this tutorial we will replace those default account-ui forms with custom Angular 1 forms.

-    meteor add accounts-ui
+    $ meteor add dotansimha:accounts-ui-angular

+Now let's add dependency to `account.ui` module in our module definition:

+{{> DiffBox tutorialName="angular-meteor" step="8.4"}}

-Now let's add the accounts-ui template ( <code ng-non-bindable>&#123;&#123;> loginButtons &#125;&#125;</code> ) into our app, into index.html.
+Now let's add the accounts-ui directive (loginButtons) into our app, into index.html.

-To add Meteor's templates into Angular 1 templates, angular-meteor provides us with the [blaze-template](/api/blaze-template) directive.

-To start using, we need to add the `urigo:angular-blaze-template` [package](https://github.com/Urigo/angular-blaze-template):

-    meteor add urigo:angular-blaze-template

-So instead of adding <code ng-non-bindable>&#123;&#123;> loginButtons &#125;&#125;</code> like in Meteor we will add:

-    <blaze-template name="loginButtons"></blaze-template>

 So the `index.html` will look like this: